 Although basketball seems to be where Levenson gets his flair, he has dabbled in other forms of professional business practices on the side.
 As a businessman, he has made it his duty to find success in everything he does.
 Being a descendant of Holocaust survivors, Levenson has also dedicated a large part of his life to contributing to the Holocaust Museum, which pays tribute to those that lost their lives during WWII’s attack of Jewish people.

 In 2014, it was announced the Levenson may be arranging to sell the ownership of the Atlanta Hawks.
 Although some people were surprised by this announcement, there were several immediate interests in the purchase of the team.
 There were two primary front runners, however, that were leading the pack in potential new owners of the Hawks.
 Groups ran by Steve Kaplan and Liongate’s Mark Rachesky offered preliminary bids above all of the others.
-Levenson hired out the rights to handling the overall sale of the team in an effort to maintain legal fairness.

 Surprisingly to speculators, the Hawks sold to Tony Ressler in October of 2014 after a winning bid of 730 million dollars.
 This is a price that Levenson may have considered low based on what he was told by estimators, but others have felt to be slightly high considering the Atlanta Hawks’ imperfect record.
 Either way, the Hawks are now under new ownership and Bruce Levenson has moved on to unspecified business ventures.